ihhub/fheroes2/docs/INSTALL.md

   * **Gentoo**: run the following command: `emerge --ask media-libs/sdl2-mixer`.

-* After all dependencies are installed, copy all files belonging to the original game to the fheroes2 installation directory if you have a legally purchased copy of the original game.
-Otherwise, you can download and install the demo version of the original game by running the `demo_unix.sh` script supplied in the ZIP archive.
+* After all dependencies are installed, copy the subdirectories `ANIM`, `DATA`, `MAPS` and `MUSIC` (some of them may be missing depending on the version of the original game) from the original game directory to the fheroes2 installation directory if you have a legally purchased copy of the original game.
+Otherwise, you can download and install the demo version of the original game by running the
+  `demo_unix.sh` script supplied in the ZIP archive.

 <a name="playstation-vita"></a>
 ## PlayStation Vita